VA Debt Management: Know Your Options

 2. Veteran Debt Payment Plans

 Another VA debt management solution is to set up a payment plan once you receive a collection letter or debt notification.
 If you are not able to pay off the entire amount due at once, you can request a repayment plan.
-If accepted into this form of veteran debt relief, you’ll be able to pay an affordable fixed amount each month until you pay off your debt in full.

 3. VA Debt Consolidation and Refinancing Options

 If you have a VA home loan, consider taking out a Military Debt Consolidation Loan (MDCL).
-This will allow you to cash out so you can pay off your debt.
+This allows you to cash out so you can pay off your debt.
 That means that you can refinance your loan for more than the amount you owe and get access to the difference in cash.
-A major advantage of MDCL is that you’ll pay lower closing costs and a lower interest rate when compared to civilians an MDCL will allow you to pay much lower than average credit card interest rates as well.
-An MDCL is a home equity loan, and your home will serve as collateral.
-This means that still you run the risk of foreclosure if you fail to pay.

 If you have excellent credit, you may also qualify for a 0% APR balance transfer credit card.
 Transfer your balance from other credit cards and pay off the entire balance within this introductory promo period to avoid paying any additional interest on your current credit card balances.